UpdateHub/updatehub.github.io/docs/yocto-project/yocto-project-reference.md

 At the end of the commands you have every metadata you need to start working.

 ### Adding the layers manually

-To include the **updatehub** Yocto layers in your build is easy just clone the meta-updatehub layer and the machine support layer to your sources directory following the commands below:
+To include the **Updatehub** Yocto layers in your build is easy just clone the meta-updatehub layer and the machine support layer to your sources directory following the commands below:

 ```
 git clone https://github.com/openembedded/meta-openembedded -b zeus